On a notion of "Galois closure" for extensions of rings: -closure commutes with base change

 Similarly, assuming that $f_0(X,Y),\ldots,f_{m-1}(X,Y)$ have been determined from (\ref{exp}), the polynomial $f_m(X,Y)$ can also then be determined from (\ref{exp}) by taking (\ref{exp}) modulo $T^{m+3}$:

 equating the coefficients of $T^{m+2}$ in (\ref{exp2}) yields

+Inspection shows that every term on the right hand side of (\ref{exp3}) is right-divisible by $XY$; dividing on the right by $XY$ on both sides of (\ref{exp3}) now gives the desired expression for $f_m(X,Y)$.

-Thus the sequence $\{f_m(X,Y)\}$ is uniquely determined from (\ref{exp}) via the recursive formula (\ref{exp3}).
-Moreover, Equation (\ref{exp}) is true for this latter sequence $\{f_m(X,Y)\}$ of polynomials because it is true modulo $T^i$ for every $i$.
+We have shown that the sequence $\{f_m(X,Y)\}$ is uniquely determined from (\ref{exp}) via the recursive formula in (\ref{exp3}).
+Moreover, the equation in (\ref{exp}) is true for this latter sequence $\{f_m(X,Y)\}$ of polynomials because it is true modulo $T^i$ for every $i$.
 This concludes the proof. \end{proof}

 \begin{remark} {\em This beautiful lemma (Lemma~\ref{bart}) was pointed out to us by Bart de Smit.
 See also \cite{Amitsur}, \cite{RS} for related results.} \end{remark}

 \begin{remark} {\em The first few polynomials $f_k(X,Y)$ are given as follows:}